-To be admitted to any of the dual degree programs, the applicant must be admitted to each of the individual participating programs.
+To be admitted to either of the joint degree programs, the applicant must be admitted to each of the individual participating programs.

-For more information about admission to the master's or doctoral degree program or to any of the dual degree programs, consult the graduate adviser in care of the program.
+For more information about admission to the master's or doctoral degree program or to any of the joint degree programs, consult the graduate adviser in care of the program.

 Master of Science in Community and Regional Planning

-Each student must complete forty-eight semester hours of coursework, including introductory courses on the planning process, quantitative methods, planning law, and finance of public services.
-The student may then choose an area of specialization; for each specialization, at least four courses are required.
+Each student must complete forty-eight semester hours of coursework, including introductory courses on the planning process, quantitative methods, planning law, urban and regional theory, and finance of public services.
+The student may then choose an area of specialization; for most specializations, at least four courses are required.
 During the final year, the student synthesizes his or her educational experience either in a thesis or in an internship with a professional report.
 With the assistance of the graduate adviser, each student develops an individual program based on his or her interests; each program must include at least thirty semester hours in community and regional planning or acceptable substitutes.

 Doctor of Philosophy

-The doctoral degree requires forty-eight semester hours of work, including graduate coursework and directed research and the dissertation.
-Each student must choose a specialization from the following: economic and community development, environmental and natural resources planning, historic preservation, housing, land use and land development, transportation, urban design, or a special field defined by the supervisor and the student and approved by the community and regional planning PhD Committee.
-The specialization is supplemented by advanced work in an outside field; a variety of supporting (outside) fields are available through other University programs.
-Depth and breadth of experience in planning theory, research design, and methods are required of all doctoral students.
+The doctoral degree requires fifty-one semester hours of work, including graduate coursework and directed research and the dissertation.
+Each student must choose an inside field of concentration in planning from community planning and development (environmental, land use and development, and public services planning) and regional planning (regional development and urban economic development planning).
+The inside field is supplemented by advanced work in an outside field; a variety of supporting (outside) fields are available through other University programs.
+Depth and breadth of experience in planning theory and research methods are required of all doctoral students.

 After completing the required coursework, the student advances to candidacy according to procedures set by the Graduate Studies Committee.
 Advancement to candidacy involves an evaluation of the student's research proposal and a comprehensive written examination covering the inside field and the student's coursework.
 A faculty committee reviews the student's program of coursework and research proposal, evaluates the research in progress, and reads the dissertation.

-The School of Architecture has approval to offer the dual degree programs described below.
+The School of Architecture has approval to offer three joint degree programs.
 Further information about these programs is available from the graduate adviser in each of the participating areas.

-A student seeking admission to a dual degree program must apply through the Graduate and International Admissions Center.
-He or she must be accepted by each individual program in order to be admitted to the dual program.
+A student seeking admission to a joint degree program must apply through the Graduate and International Admissions Center.
+He or she must be accepted by each individual program in order to be admitted to the joint program.
 Like all other graduate applicants, the student is responsible for submitting any additional information required by the Graduate Studies Committee for each program.

 Master of Science in Community and Regional Planning/Master of Arts with a Major in Latin American Studies

-Together with the Teresa Lozano Long Institute of Latin American Studies, the community and regional planning program offers a dual degree program structured so that a student may earn a Master of Arts with a major in Latin American studies and a Master of Science in Community and Regional Planning in three academic years.
+Together with the Language and Area Center for Latin American Studies, the community and regional planning program offers a joint degree program structured so that a student may earn a Master of Arts with a major in Latin American studies and a Master of Science in Community and Regional Planning in three academic years.
 A minimum of sixty-six semester hours of graduate coursework is required to complete both degrees.

-Mailing address: The University of Texas at Austin, Graduate Program in Community and Regional Planning, School of Architecture, 1 University Station B7503, Austin TX 78712-0223
+Mailing address: Graduate Program in Community and Regional Planning, School of Architecture, The University of Texas at Austin, Austin, Texas 78712-1160